elastic/connectors/docs/reference/notion.md

 #### `Index Comments`

 Toggle to enable fetching and indexing of comments from the Notion workspace for the configured pages, databases and the corresponding child blocks.
-Default value is `False`.
+Default value is `False`. **Note**: Enabling it might decrease the performance of connector due to increased network calls.
+Therefore, default value is `False`.

 ### Content Extraction